guoqianglan/guoqianglan.github.io/_apps/geoseg.md

 > This application is deployed with two replicated sets on a Kubernetes cluster

+> Things need to do next:

+* Evaluate FPS (Frames per seconds)
+* Try to use a light weight weight model (e.g., mobilenet_v2, suqeezeNet...) to replace ResNet to improve the FPS
+* Compare current metric with the work done by others
+* Use a confusion matrix to recognize patterns which classes are mixed with which or which classes cannot be detect
-> Things need to do next: May need more samples for some classes to improve the recall.
+* May need more samples for some classes to improve the recall.

 > URL: [https://geoseg.multiscale.ml/](https://geoseg.multiscale.ml/)